🌼🌸 12+ Beautiful Flowers That Start With A With Images

 Amaryllis – Flowers Starting with A

 The name “Amaryllis” comes from the Greek amarysso, meaning “to sparkle”.
 It belonged to the Amaryllidaceae family which also includes common plants such as daffodils and snowdrops.
-This plant is bisexual since it has reproductive organs.
-This is an excellent present idea for someone who has received something unique.

 Feature | Detail |